phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

     foo  = zend_string_init("foo", strlen("foo"), 0);
     foo2 = zend_string_copy(foo); /* increments refcount of foo */

-     /* refcount falls back to 1, even if the string is now
+     /* foo points to the interned string buffer, and refcount
+      * in original zend_string falls back to 1 */
-      * used at three different places */ foo = zend_new_interned_string(foo);
+    foo = zend_new_interned_string(foo);

     /* This doesn't do anything, as foo is interned */ zend_string_release(foo);

-    /* This doesn't do anything, as foo2 is interned */ zend_string_release(foo2);
+    /* The original buffer referenced by foo2 is released */ zend_string_release(foo2);

     /* At the end of the process, PHP will purge its interned